 What can we learn when we engage in dialogue with social movement activists?
 The book Social Movements and Activism in the USA addresses this question for a group of progressive activists in Hartford.
 Within the twenty-first-century landscape of post-industrialism and neo-liberalism, the book argues for a dialogic and integrative approach to social movement activism.
-Examines the what, how, and why of social movement activism.
+The book also examines the what, how, and why of social movement and activism.

 Gender and Society in the Classroom: Activism and Social Movements Organized: Jennifer L. Bronson, Howard University, Department of Sociology.
 Stephen Valocchi is Professor of Sociology at Trinity College in Hartford, Connecticut.
 Valocchi uses in-depth interviews with people in Hartford, Connecticut, involved in a variety of social movements, activists in anti-globalization, feminist, LGBT, labor, and other social justice organizations.
 The experiences of female activists, and reasons for becoming involved in political action differ from men and these differences are important to understand.

 Social Movement Studies is an international and inter-disciplinary journal providing a forum for academic debate and analysis of extra-parliamentary political, cultural and social movements throughout the world.
 The journal will be launched in 2002 and we are now actively looking for contributions.
 Social Movement Studies has a broad, inter-disciplinary approach designed to accommodate papers engaging with any theoretical school and which study the origins, development, organisation, values, context and impact of historical and contemporary social movements active in all parts of the world.